LaurenElaine/dsc-phase-1-project-v2-4/README.md

              - Akira Toriyama
              - Brenda Chapman
              - Jeff Nathanson
  3. Given the above analysis we can pinpoint an exact date of the year that lends itself to being profitable.
-July 10 would be a great day to target a release of a movie.
-More broadly focusing on having movies released in July would be beneficial.
+October 1 would be a great day to target a release of a movie.
+More broadly focusing on having movies released in October would be beneficial.
 The months leading up to the holidays could also be considered as a more profitable time to release movies.

 ## For More Information
 Below you will find links to important materials to support this analysis